PILGRIMAGE TO HUNGARY, POLAND, CZECH REPUBLIC, AUSTRIA AND GERMANY

 Jul 15 Sightseeing tour of Munich including Marien Square and the New Town Hall of Munich, Cathedral of Our Blessed Lady, residence Palace of Munich.
 Mass.
 Dinner and overnight.

-Jul 16 After breakfast transfer to the airport for our flight to Toronto.
+Jul 16 After breakfast transfer to the airport for our direct flight to Toronto.

 Once purchased insurance premiums are not refundable.